itabr/open_ptrack_docker/README.md

 ## Deployment

-you can use bellow command to Run a command in a running container:
+You can use bellow command to Run a command in a running container:
 ```
 docker exec  -ti -e DISPLAY container-name bash
 ```